D2-mods/D2-Mira/d2-mira/readme.txt

 Adds the Big Metal Unit from BG2 to other IE games.
 The full set is obtainable in IWD:EE and IWD2.
 The Rod and Pulse Ammunition (prototype) are obtainable in BG:EE.
 All items are purchased, and get added to various stores.
 Overall, I think the item prices and locations are well-balanced, but obviously, this isn't the mod to use if you're concerned about purity of the game balance.

 Bonus: I also added the Golden/Silver Pantaloons and Bronze Pantalettes to both IWD games.
-They are extremely expensive and have no purpose at all other than taking up inventory space, but they're there if you want them.
+They are extremely expensive and have no purpose at all other than taking up inventory space, but they are there if you want them.

 INSTALLATION: